 - Gout: This is a type of arthritis that occurs when uric acid builds up in the joints, causing severe pain, swelling, and redness.
 It most commonly affects the big toe but can also occur in other joints.

 - Ankylosing spondylitis: This is a type of arthritis that primarily affects the spine, causing inflammation and pain.
 It can also affect other joints, eyes, heart, and lungs.

 - Psoriatic arthritis: This is a type of arthritis that occurs in people with the skin condition psoriasis.
 It can cause joint pain, swelling, stiffness, and changes to the nails and skin.

 - Sjogren’s syndrome: This autoimmune disease primarily affects the saliva and tears glands.
 It can cause dry mouth and eyes, joint pain, and fatigue.

 - Vasculitis: This is a group of disorders that cause inflammation of the blood vessels, which can lead to damage to organs and tissues throughout the body.
 Symptoms can vary depending on which blood vessels are affected.

 - Polymyalgia rheumatica: This is a condition that causes stiffness and pain in the muscles of the shoulders, hips, neck, and thighs.
 It can also cause fatigue, fever, and weight loss.

-In addition to treating patients, rheumatologists are also involved in ongoing research to better understand rheumatic diseases and develop new treatments.
+In addition to treating patients, rheumatologists are involved in ongoing research to understand rheumatic diseases better and develop new treatments.
 They collaborate with other medical professionals, such as orthopedic surgeons and physical therapists, to provide comprehensive care for their patients.
 If a patient’s condition affects their kidneys, they might need to coordinate care with a nephrologist or urologist, emphasizing the importance of inter-specialty communication in medicine.”